xz0127/tp/docs/UserGuide.md

 * `list` followed by `delete 2` deletes the 2nd patient in the patient book.
 * `find Betsy` followed by `delete 1` deletes the 1st patient in the results of the `find` command.

+### Adding a remark for a patient : `remark`

+Adds a remark to an existing patient in the patient book for nurses to store additional data unique to the patient.

+Format: `remark INDEX r/REMARK`

+* Creates and adds a remark for the patient at the specified `INDEX`.
+The index refers to the index number shown in the displayed patient list.
+The index **must be a positive integer** 1, 2, 3, …​
+* A remark serves as an optional field for a patient and can be modified using the edit command after it has been created.

+Examples:
+*  `remark 2 r/Has been visiting Dr John` Adds a remark `Has been visiting Dr John` to the patient currently displayed second from the top in the patient list.
+*  `remark 1 r/Can only converse in mandarin` Adds a remark `Can only converse in mandarin` to the patient currently displayed at the top of the patient list.

 ### Adding an appointment : `assign`

 Assign the specified patient into the specified appointment date and time.